 Step 1 Download Formatted SD Card Photo Recovery Software

-Download and install iSkysoft Data Recovery software.
+Download and install Recoverit (IS) software.
 You can download online, run the programme.
 You should be greeted with the following window.
+To recover lost photos from the SD card, click on "Photo" tab and hit "Next" button.
+This software lets you recover accidentally deleted files or folders, corrupted files, etc.

 Step 2 Search for Deleted Photos

-To recover lost photos from the SD card, click on "Lost Data Recovery".
-This mode lets you recover accidentally deleted files or folders, corrupted files, etc. You should see the following window.
-Click on the drive where you lost the files, then click "Scan" in the top left.
+You should see the following window.
+Click on the drive where you lost the files, then click "Start" in the top left.

-Tip: If your drive is not appearing in the ones listed, click on "Refresh Drives".
+Tip: If your drive is not appearing in the ones listed, click on "Refresh" icon.
 It will come up.

 Step 3 Recover Photos from Formatted SD Card

-Once iSkysoft is done scanning, you will be shown a list of files and folders, plus their relative validity attributes (whether they are "healthy" enough to be recovered).
-Now you simply click on the file(s) you want to retrieve, and click on "Recover" at the top middle of the window.
+Once Recoverit (IS) is done scanning, you will be shown a list of files and folders, plus their relative validity attributes (whether they are "healthy" enough to be recovered).
+Now you simply click on the file(s) you want to retrieve, and click on "Recover" at the bottom of the window.

 Since you're trying to recover lost photos from the SD card, we recommend going for the filter option, where you can filter data scanned by image, audio, video, document, email or archive.
 That would make your search a lot easier, and shorten the time taken to scan the device.